The 7 Best Mountain Bike Shock Pumps for Maintaining Your Suspension Pressure

 2. Frame bike pumps are very similar to the previous type.
 However, they are slightly longer, and the best place to store them is under the top tube.
 Frame bike pumps are more suitable for riders who do not mind having a larger pump attached to the frame and want to inflate the bike quickly.

 3. Shock bike pumps are used to adjust the pressure in the shock suspension of mountain bikes.
 They should be part of every mountain biker’s equipment so that you can adjust the shock pressure to suit your weight and riding style.
-If you don’t have a shock bike pump yet, make sure you get one.
+If you don’t have a shock bike pump yet, get one.

 Shock pump parts (head, hose, gauge, handle, etc.) explained in detail